yafp/SCCM/Compliance_CI_CB/Readme.md

 * Security
   * Check if Bitlocker is enabled
   * Check if SecureBoot is enabled
+* Settings
+  * Check the installed Windows version
+  * Check if optional features are enabled or disabled (i.e. Internet Explorer)
 * Services
   * Check status of service
   * Check startup type of service
+* Software
+  * Check if a particular software is installed

 ## Active CIs (with remediation)
 * BIOS